whynom/swift-PlayersGRDB/README.md

 ```

 ### AppDatabase `makeConfiguration` function
-This extension is added to our `AppDatabase` to fullfill our need for a configuration
+This extension is added to our `AppDatabase` file to fullfill our need for a configuration

 ``` swift
 extension AppDatabase {